 Take a look at this Rentable Space Diagram for the Dudley Municipal Building under construction in Roxbury's Dudley Square.

-The State of Black America 2013 online book report is produced by the National Urban League.
+These report are produced by the National Urban League (NUL) and the Urban League of Eastern Mass (ULEM.)
 There's something in it for everyone.
 Views about Black America are different among groups of leaders, activists and educators so keep that in mind as you read this work.

 The MassMentors.org MOC campaign aims to create awareness around the need for mentors of color, identify and provide recruitment opportunities, and offer training and consultations.